caocscar/workshops/pyspark/scala.md

 You will need to copy your created jar file from to Cavium via the `scp` command like so:
 `scp target/scala-2.11/*.jar cavium-thunderx.arc-ts.umich.edu:./`

-Submit the Spark job through the command line like this.
+Submit the Spark job through the command line like this using the class name specified in your scala script.
-`spark-submit --master yarn --queue default --num-executors 5 --executor-memory 1g --executor-cores 5 --class ReadTextWriteParquet <jarFilename>.jar`
+`spark-submit --master yarn --queue default --num-executors 5 --executor-cores 5 --executor-memory 1g --class ReadTextWriteParquet <jarFilename>.jar`

-`spark-submit --help` for more options and defaults.
+Recall that you can type `spark-submit --help` for more options and defaults.

-# Exercises
-1. Return the number of points in the area with latitude in [43,44] and longitude in [-84,-83].
-2. Create a two column DataFrame that returns a unique set of device-trip ids (RxDevice, FileId) sorted by RxDevice in ascending order and then FileId in descending order.
-3. Create a two column DataFrame that returns two columns (RxDevice, Trips) for RxDevices with more than 60 trips.

 # Spark UI
 This is a GUI to see active and completed Spark jobs.